snok/container-retention-policy/new_readme.md

 ```

 By passing the SHAs of the manifests and specific platform targets to the action, we are able to not delete them.

+TODO: Make sure that the echo >>GITHUB_OUTPUT actually works when running the action as a container